G. F. Newman: Writings in relation to personal views

 Newman has very strong and sometimes controversial views on a variety of subjects, and these are reflected in his work.
 He takes an interest in animal rights and is a staunch vegan.
 When producing or directing television programmes he insists that no meat at all is consumed on the sets.
 He has compared the slaughter of animals to the holocaust.
-Newman is a believer in reincarnation and takes influence from the vegetarian John Todd Ferrier.
+Newman is a believer in reincarnation and is influenced by the vegetarian John Todd Ferrier.

 Newman has no political allegiance to either left or right wing and does not vote.